 A quiet glen with riverside and forest tracks, close to Fort William.
 Park at the Braveheart Car Park, the Visitor Centre or continue through to the Lower Falls.
 There’s a pleasant walk at the head of the glen through to Steall Waterfall, but care is required on the sometimes exposed path.

-A Year in Glencoe – Summer
+A Year in Glencoe – Autumn

 In order to let you plan your holiday and make the most of the area we have included a list…